 As a general principle, students should seek admission to a joint degree program before completing one-third of any single-degree program.
-If you are interested in pursuing a joint degree in multiple schools at Regent University, here is the typical process:
+If you are interested in pursuing a joint degree, here is the typical process:

 - Apply for admission to both schools of a joint degree program separately and meet all admissions criteria specific to each school.